 Oops!
 I Dropped the Lemon Tart.
 Five Ages of Parmigiano Reggiano.
 The Crunchy Part of the Lasagna.
 What do these three dishes have in common?
 The answer is a story, for each is the creation of Massimo Bottura, the chef who turned storytelling into an edible art form at his restaurant Osteria Francescana.

-Take, for example, The Crunchy Part of the Lasagne.
-Inspired by every Italian child’s habit of stealing the best bit of nonna’s hearty bake, this fine dining version uses layers of béchamel and meat ragú with triangle-shaped pasta sheets inspired by the jets of a Ferrari, the luxury sports car maker that shares the peaceful town of Modena with Osteria Francescana.
+Take, for example, The Crunchy Part of the Lasagna.
+Inspired by every Italian child’s habit of stealing the best bit of nonna’s Sunday meal, this fine dining version is composed of a sheet of crunchy, tri-colour pasta balanced on a hand-chopped meat ragù and airy béchamel, arranged in a composition that makes it look like it is about to take flight.
 Each dish has a story attached, unravelling over the course of several bites or intended to trigger a specific feeling, moment or memory.
-For Bottura, it’s all about nostalgia, telling stories of Italian life and exploring ingredients from all over the country, particularly his own beloved Emilia Romagna region.
+For Bottura, it’s all about exploring territory and traditions, telling stories of Italian life through the concentration of absolute flavours, as the chef defines it: "Tradition seen from 10 kilometres away".

 Watch the video interview with Bottura: